 - It offers different types of animation effects.

-- It is very easy to use and learn.
+- Animate.css is very easy to use and learn.

-With this, we have reached the end of our article on CSS best Framework 2021.
-Here we have listed all the top CSS frameworks according to their popularity and usage amongst the web development communities.
-All the frameworks we have mentioned above have huge community support and wide usage.
-If you are thinking of learning a CSS, then you can choose one of them.
+With this, we have reached the end of our article on the best CSS frameworks to use in 2022.
+Here, we have listed all the top CSS frameworks according to their popularity and usage among the web development community.
+All the frameworks we have mentioned above have huge community support and wide adoption.